MiguelStattmiller/Enterprise-Infrastructure-Lab/03-Network-Security-pfsense/configs/pfSense-Configuration.md

 # Snort IDS/IPS

 Snort was deployed as the Intrusion Detection and Prevention System (IDS/IPS) for the enterprise network.

-Current configuration includes:

-- WAN interface monitoring
-- Automatic signature matching
-- Legacy IPS blocking mode
-- Real-time traffic inspection

-Snort is prepared for integration with Wazuh SIEM to provide centralized alert management and security monitoring.
+It is prepared for integration with Wazuh SIEM to provide centralized alert management and security monitoring.

 ![Snort](../Screenshots/11-Snort.png)